mtkmr/OAuthSample/README.md

 # OAuthSample

-A sample of fetching data from Qiita using OAuth authentication flow
+A sample of fetching data from API using OAuth authentication flow

 # DEMO